data-max-hq/pyspark-3-ways/README.md

-# This project shows how to run a pyspark job on Kubernetes, GCP and Airflow
+# This project shows how to run a PySpark job on Kubernetes, GCP, and Airflow

 ## Simple PySpark model built.
 Download required dataset in link below:
 https://www.kaggle.com/competitions/kkbox-churn-prediction-challenge/data